 where $m$, $\delta>0$ are some numbers.

 The story is not over yet.
-In order to match eqn. (\ref{eq:R3}), there must be $\sigma_{1}=\theta_{1}$.
-When applying eqn. (\ref{eq:derive metric}) to calculate the metric, noting a limit $\Delta x,\Delta y,\Delta t\to0$ is going to be imposed after making the derivatives, it is easy to see that terms proportional to $\left(\frac{\Delta y}{\beta_{H}}\right)^{2}$ only contribute to $g_{yy}$, but not to $g_{xx}$ and $g_{tt}$.
-So, looking at eqn. (\ref{eq:g expansion}) and (\ref{eq:f expansion}), without altering the derived metric, equivalently, we are free to pack all the corrections into $g(y,y')$ and simply set $f(y,y')=1$.
-Finally, we get
+To match eqn. (\ref{eq:R3}), we must have $\sigma_{1}=\theta_{1}$.
+When applying eqn. (\ref{eq:derive metric}) to calculate the metric, noting that a limit $\Delta x,\Delta y,\Delta t\to0$ will be imposed after making the derivatives, we easily observe that the terms proportional to $\left(\frac{\Delta y}{\beta_{H}}\right)^{2}$ contribute only to $g_{yy}$ but not to $g_{xx}$ and $g_{tt}$.
+Therefore, based on eqn. (\ref{eq:g expansion}) and (\ref{eq:f expansion}), without altering the derived metric, equivalently, we are free to pack all the corrections into $g(y,y')$ and simply set $f(y,y')=1$.
+Finally, we obtain

-Applying (\ref{eq:derive metric}), we obtain the metric of the BTZ black hole,
+Applying (\ref{eq:derive metric}), we obtain the metric of the BTZ black hole:

-Since the finite size system has the same topology as the finite temperature one, a simple way to derive the dual geometry of the finite size system is to use the transformation $\beta=-iL$, which leads to the pure AdS$_{3}$ in the global coordinate.
-Similarly, one can also derive the dual geometries of CFT$_{2}$ with topological defects under transformation $\beta=-iL/\gamma_{\mathrm{con}}$.
+Because the finite size system has the same topology as the finite temperature one, a simple method of fixing the leading behavior of the dual geometry of the finite size system is to use the transformation $\beta=-iL$, which leads to the pure AdS$_{3}$ in the global coordinate.
+Similarly, we can fix the leading behaviors of the dual geometries of CFT$_{2}$ with topological defects under transformation $\beta=-iL/\gamma_{\mathrm{con}}$.